apache/druid/docs/tutorials/index.md

    ```
    </details>

 6. Optionally, click **Preview** to see the general shape of the data before you ingest it.
+7. Edit the first line of the query and change the default destination datasource name from `wikiticker-2015-09-12-sampled` to `wikipedia`.
-7. Click **Run** to execute the query.
+8. Click **Run** to execute the query.
 The task may take a minute or two to complete.
 When done, the task displays its duration and the number of rows inserted into the table.
 The view is set to automatically refresh, so you don't need to refresh the browser to see the status change.

     ![Run query](../assets/tutorial-quickstart-04.png "Run query")